Originally published on January 24, 2020, updated November 12, 2020

 All sellers, regardless if they have an exclusive on the products they sell, should be watching their Buy Box metrics in the Business Reports dashboard (as seen above) and understand the different factors that go into winning the Buy Box.

-So why would Amazon kick the only seller out of the Buy Box?
+So why would Amazon kick the only seller out of the Buy Box rotation?
 And how do they determine who gets the Buy Box in the case of multiple sellers?

 It’s primarily about controlling the customer experience.
 Remember, these are Amazon’s customers, not yours, and they set the rules.
 There are several factors that go into who gets the Buy Box.

 Price is the number one and most easily controllable factor that goes into winning the Buy Box.
-Amazon does not want to be seen as the most expensive option so even when you are the only seller Amazon factors in price by looking at your historical price on Amazon, competitor pricing, and even pricing found on other websites selling your product.
+Amazon does not want to be seen as the most expensive option.
+Therefore, even when you are the only seller, Amazon factors in price by looking at your historical price on Amazon, competitor pricing, and even pricing found on other websites selling your product.
 When you are alongside multiple sellers, Amazon will often award the Buy Box to the seller with the lowest price, as long as that price is below what Amazon determines is an appropriate price for your product.

-This factor is often overlooked by sellers.
+When it comes to the Amazon Buy Box rotation, this factor is often overlooked by sellers.
 While it does not seem to play as large of a role as pricing and fulfillment, it does factor in.
 Amazon’s not going to put a seller in the Buy Box who has trouble delivering orders on time or receives constant negative seller feedback.
-To win and keep the Buy Box sellers should be monitoring and maintaining their Order Defect Rate, Return Dissatisfaction Rate, Buyer-Seller Contact Metrics and other performance metrics found in the Account Health dashboard.
+To win and keep the Buy Box sellers should be monitoring and maintaining their Order Defect Rate, Return Dissatisfaction Rate, Buyer-Seller Contact Metrics, and other performance metrics found in the Account Health dashboard.

-Seller feedback should also be monitored on a weekly basis, many times customers mistakenly leave product reviews there and those can be removed.
+Seller feedback should also be monitored on a weekly basis.
+Oftentimes customers mistakenly leave product reviews there and those can be removed.
 If you are an FBA seller you can also remove any complaints regarding shipping.
-With careful monitoring there is no reason an FBA seller should not have a 98%-100% feedback rating.
-Seller doing their own fulfillment it can be a bit harder if you don’t have a solid fulfillment operation.
+With careful monitoring, there is no reason an FBA seller should not have a 98%-100% feedback rating.
+For sellers doing their own fulfillment, it can be a bit harder if they don't have a solid fulfillment operation.

 You also need a paid Professional selling account to be eligible.
 A free, individual account will disqualify you from the Buy Box.